Liquid crystal

 Liquid crystal (LC) is a state of matter whose properties are between those of conventional liquids and those of solid crystals.
-For example, a liquid crystal may flow like a liquid, but its molecules may be oriented in a crystal-like way.
+For example, a liquid crystal can flow like a liquid, but its molecules may be oriented in a common direction as in a solid.
 There are many types of LC phases, which can be distinguished by their optical properties (such as textures).
 The contrasting textures arise due to molecules within one area of material ("domain") being oriented in the same direction but different areas having different orientations.
-LC materials may not always be in a LC state of matter (just as water may be ice or water vapor).
+An LC material may not always be in an LC state of matter (just as water may be ice or water vapour).